 The site is governed by the SWM regulations that went into effect on May 5, 2010.
 Currently the site is bisected by a stream conveying a significant discharge of untreated stormwater runoff.
-One specimen tree is to be removed to construct the regional pond, to address the water quality of a large drainage area.
+One specimen tree is proposed to be removed to construct the regional pond to address the water quality of a large drainage area.
 The loss of this specimen tree will not adversely affect the water quality.

-The required findings of Section 25-119(d)(1) have been addressed and the Planning Board approved the variance for the removal of ST 1-12.
+The required findings of Section 25-119(d)(1) have been adequately addressed by the applicant for the removal of ST 1-12.